The term fixed asset is an accounting concept.

 What is a Fixed Asset?

-Examples of a Fixed Asset
+Examples of Fixed Assets

 - Office furniture;

-- Office improvements.
+- Office premises

 How to Work out the Cost of a Fixed Asset